Hendrix-CS/csci320/projects/webget.md

 worktitle: Webget
 ---

-Write a command-line program called `webget` that downloads web pages and prints them out on the command line.
+Write a command-line program called `webget` that downloads web pages and saves them locally.
 Its command-line interface is as follows:

 ```
 Usage: webget [url]